 Human growth hormone called somatotropin, along with some other substances is responsible for the development of muscle mass.

 It is produced in the pituitary gland, and the peak of its concentration in the blood falls during our sleep.
-That is why it is so important to get a sufficient amount of rest between intensive workouts aimed at increasing muscle mass.
+That is why it is so important to get a sufficient amount of rest between intense workouts aimed at increasing muscle mass.

 “For people who try to lose weight, sleep is important too.
-It has been proven that prolonged sleep deprivation can cause an increase in the level of cortisol in the blood, which in turn leads to an increase in insulin production and a decrease in cellular response to it.
+It has been proven that prolonged sleep deprivation can cause an increase in the level of cortisol in the blood, which in turn leads to an increase in insulin production and a decrease in the cellular response to it.
 In other words, not getting enough sleep makes you fat.”

 Recovery of muscles and ligaments